153 Hilda

-Hilda (minor planet designation: 153 Hilda) is a large asteroid in the outer main belt, with a diameter of 170 km.
-Because it is composed of primitive carbonaceous materials, it has a very dark surface.
+153 Hilda is a large asteroid in the outer main belt, with a diameter of 170 km.
+The spectrum matches that of a P-type asteroid.
 It was discovered by Johann Palisa on 2 November 1875, from the Austrian Naval Observatory at Pula, now Croatia.
 The name was chosen by the astronomer Theodor von Oppolzer, who named it after one of his daughters.
+It is the largest member of the Hilda family, a collisional family of asteroids in the Hilda region.

 Orbit and family

 Hilda gives its name to an asteroid group called the Hilda group (or Hildas for short).
 It is not a true asteroid family, since the members are not physically related, but rather share similar orbital elements.
 The Hildas are locked in a 2:3 orbital resonance with Jupiter; since Jupiter takes 11.9 years to orbit the Sun while Hilda takes 7.9 years, Jupiter orbits the Sun twice for every 3 orbits that Hilda completes.
 There are over 1,100 other objects known to be in a 2:3 resonance with Jupiter.
+The asteroid is, however, the largest member of the ancient physically related Hilda family within the dynamical group of the same name.